 BUENOS AIRES (Reuters) - It happened in 1989.
 It happened in 2002.
 Argentines who are old enough to remember do not want to go through it again.

 A run on the peso since the Aug.
-11 primary election, which signalled that business-friendly President Mauricio Macri likely will not get re-elected, shocked Argentines who remember being blocked from withdrawing their money in past “corralitos,” a local term that means banks retain cash in “little corrals.”
+11 primary election, which signaled that business-friendly President Mauricio Macri likely will not get re-elected, shocked Argentines who remember being blocked from withdrawing their money in past “corralitos,” a local term that means banks retain cash in “little corrals.”

 Argentina’s market volatility following the primary vote sparked nightmares of the widespread panic during the corralito, when the government froze deposits of $40 billion and imposed caps on the withdrawal of cash from banks, from the end of 2001 through 2002.

-Deposits in dollars in private sector -
+GRAPHIC: Argentine deposits in dollars in private sector -

 Argentines had also lost control of their own money in 1989, when deposits were confiscated in exchange for government bonds after banks could not pay interest.